 "Editors Kristina Ackley and Cristina Stanciu compiled a book that does not only serve as an eye-witness account of the dire years between 1901 and 1929, but also (re)establishes the legacy of an activist, poet, organizer, ethnographer, and, first and foremost, a community member devoting her life to her people."—The Hungarian Journal of English and American Studies

 "With this publication, Ackley and Stanciu enlarge our understanding of Wisconsin Oneida history and the work of Haudenosaunee women.
-They challenge readers to think more broadly about the Society of American Indians and early twentieth-century activism and Native people.
-And, importantly, they contribute to a growing stream of scholarship in Haudenosaunee studies by scholars such as Mishuana Goeman, Penelope Kelsey, Rick Monture, and Audra Simpson that emphasizes the critical work Haudenosaunee intellectuals and activists have undertaken over generations in service to their reservation communities and their nations."—Alyssa Mt.
-Pleasant, assistant professor of Native American studies at the University at Buffalo, NAIS
+They challenge readers to think more broadly about the Society of American Indians and early twentieth-century activism by Native people.
+And, importantly, they contribute to a growing stream of scholarship in Haudenosaunee studies."—Native American and Indigenous Studies

 Laura Cornelius Kellogg was an eloquent and fierce voice in early twentieth century Native American affairs.
 An organizer, author, playwright, performer, and linguist, Kellogg worked tirelessly for Wisconsin Oneida cultural self-determination when efforts to Americanize Native people reached their peak.
 She is best known for her extraordinary book Our Democracy and the American Indian (1920) and as a founding member of the Society of American Indians.
 In an era of government policies aimed at assimilating Indian peoples and erasing tribal identities, Kellogg supported a transition from federal paternalism to self-government.
 She strongly advocated for the restoration of tribal lands, which she considered vital for keeping Native nations together and for obtaining economic security and political autonomy.